Formal Verification and Model checking

 Limits

-The main practical limit lies in the huge amount of scenarios to explore.
+The second practical limit lies in the huge amount of scenarios to explore.
 SimGrid tries to explore only non-redundant scenarios thanks to classical reduction techniques (such as DPOR) but the exploration may well never finish if you don’t carefully adapt your application to this mode.
-The amount of event interleavings to explore grows exponentially with the amount of actors and amount of events in eact actor’s history.
+The amount of event interleavings to explore grows exponentially with the amount of actors and amount of events in each actor’s history.
 Keep your program small to fully explore your scenarios.

 A classical trap is that the model checker can only verify whether your application fits the properties provided, which is useless if you have a bug in your property.
 Remember also that one way for your application to never violate a given assertion is to not start at all, because of a stupid bug.